ebzeal/Jobban/README.md

-# GraphQL Job Board
+# Jobban

-Sample application used in the GraphQL by Example course.
+A Job board App